Religion in Africa

-Religion in Africa is multifaceted and has been a major influence on art, culture and philosophy.
-Today, the continent's various populations and individuals are mostly adherents of Christianity, Islam, and to a lesser extent several traditional African religions.
+Religion in Africa is multifaceted and has a major influence on art, culture and philosophy.
+Today, the continent's various populations and individuals are mostly adherents of Christianity, Islam, and to a lesser extent traditional African religions.
 In Christian or Islamic communities, religious beliefs are also sometimes characterized with syncretism with the beliefs and practices of traditional religions.

 Traditional African religions

 Africa encompasses a wide variety of traditional beliefs.
 Although religious customs are sometimes shared by many local societies, they are usually unique to specific populations or geographic regions.
 All traditional African religions are united by a shared animistic core with special importance to ancestor worship.

 According to Dr J Omosade Awolalu, The "olden" in this context means indigenous, that which is foundational, handed down from generation to generation, meant as to be upheld and practised today and forevermore.
 A heritage from the past, yet not treated as a thing of the past but that which connects the past with the present and the present with eternity.

-Often spoken of in the terms of a singularity, deliberate; yet conscious of the fact that Africa is a large continent with multitudes of nations who have complex cultures, innumerable languages and myriad dialects.
+Though often referred to in singular terms, Africa is a vast continent with many nations, each possessing complex cultures, numerous languages, and various dialects.

 West African

 The essence of this school of thought is based mainly on oral transmission; that which is written in people's hearts, minds, oral history, customs, temples and religious functions.
 It has no founders or leaders like Gautama Buddha, Jesus, or Muhammed.
 It has no missionaries or the intent to propagate or to proselytise.
-Some of the African traditional religions are those of the Serer of Senegal, the Yoruba and Igbo of Nigeria, and the Akan of Ghana and the Ivory Coast, and the Bono of Ghana and Ivory Coast.
+Some of the African traditional religions are those of the Serer of Senegal, the Yoruba of Nigeria, and the Akan of Ghana and the Ivory Coast, and the Bono of Ghana and Ivory Coast.
 The western coast is also consisted of the Yoruba and Anglican religion of syncretism.
 The religion of the Gbe peoples (mostly the Ewe and Fon) of Benin, Togo and Ghana is called Vodun and is the main source for similarly named religions in the diaspora, such as Louisiana Voodoo, Haitian Vodou, Cuban Vodú, Dominican Vudú and Brazilian Vodum.

-East Africans and Horners

-Some distinctions between West African and East or Horn African traditional religion often includes considering the supernatural and natural or tangible as being one and the same, and using this stance to incorporate divination.
+Some distinctions between West African and East or Hornn religion often includes considering the supernatural and natural or tangible as being one and the same, and using this stance to incorporate divination.
 Clergymen from this region who would historically catechize to the masses was often referred to as waganga.
 Another distinction of East African and Horners is the greater prevalence of prophets within the oral traditionas and other forms of generational transmissions of traditional African religion.